infi-coder/infibench-redirect/index.markdown

             <p>
             <br>
               We recruited five domain experts to create the benchmark and annotate the correctness evaluation criteria.
-              Specifically, the InfiCoder-Eval framework integrates four types of model-free metrics for evaluating the correctness: keywords matching, blank filling, unit testing, and dialogue similarity.
+              Specifically, the InfiBench framework integrates four types of model-free metrics for evaluating the correctness: keywords matching, blank filling, unit testing, and dialogue similarity.
             </p>

             <img src="static/images/data_examples.png">